 - Face-to-face lectures

-In order to evaluate the acquisition of the aforementioned learning outcomes, the assessment is based on two main components: 1) written exam, 2) individual assignments (written reports).
+In order to evaluate the acquisition of the aforementioned learning outcomes, the assessment is based on written exams based on multiple-choice questions.
+Performance can be evaluated in two different ways:

-Teaching materials are announced before the start of the course and indicated or uploaded to the Bboard platform.
+Teaching materials are announced before the start of the course and indicated or uploaded to the Blackboard platform.